 Hagia Sophia in Istanbul, Turkey

-The story concludes in Istanbul with a visit inside the stunning Hagia Sophia, built in the 6th century as a church.
-In 1453 it became a mosque and it's now a museum, open to the public.
+The story concludes in Istanbul with a visit inside the stunning Hagia Sophia, built in the sixth century as a church.
+In 1453, it became a mosque and it's now a museum that's open to the public.
 The interior is filled with stunning Byzantine mosaics.
 There's also a scene in Istanbul's spice bazaar.Continue to 9 of 12 below.

 09 of 12

-While in Florence, Robert Langdon stays at the Brunelleschi Hotel, a 4-star hotel in the heart of Florence near the Duomo and Dante's House and a short distance from the Ponte Vecchio.
-The hotel includes a restored ancient tower believed to be the oldest building in Florence, and a restored medieval church.
+While in Florence, Robert Langdon stays at the Hotel Brunelleschi, which is a four-star hotel in the heart of Florence near the Duomo and Dante's House and a short distance from the Ponte Vecchio.
+The hotel includes a restored ancient tower believed to be the oldest building in Florence and a restored medieval church.
 There's a small private museum in the tower with finds from the restoration.

 10 of 12